 States prosecuted blasphemy in early America, and courts upheld the convictions, reasoning that the blasphemy laws were meant to preserve the peace, not punish beliefs.
-This photo is of a 1697 law against atheism and blasphemy in the Massachusetts colony.
-CC BY-SA 3.0, public domain.
+State v.
+Chandler (Del.
+1837) was one of these cases.
+This photo shows a 1697 law against atheism and blasphemy in the Massachusetts colony.
+(Image via Wikimedia Commons, public domain)

 The Delaware Supreme Court decision in State v.
 Chandler, 2 Del.
 553; 2 Harr.
 553 (1837), was one of the last state prosecutions of blasphemy.
-It is especially fascinating because it joins the debate, raised by Thomas Jefferson in a published letter to Major Cartwright dated June 5, 1824, and directed against the arguments of Joseph Story, as to whether common law incorporated Christianity.
+It is especially fascinating because it joins the debate as to whether common law incorporated Christianity.
+This debate was raised by Thomas Jefferson in a published letter to Major Cartwright dated June 5, 1824, and directed against the arguments of Joseph Story.

 Thomas Jefferson Chandler had been convicted for having “pronounced and with a loud voice ... that the virgin Mary was a whore and Jesus Christ was a bastard” under an 1826 law making blasphemy an offense.
 The state supreme court reviewed that decision.

-Court reasons that blasphemy laws were meant to preserve civil peace, not punish beliefs
+Court reasoned blasphemy laws were meant to preserve civil peace, not punish beliefs

 Justice John M. Clayton’s opinion for the Court cited numerous English and American decisions to establish that both oral or written words could be blasphemous.